BegumDev/ReviewHubMS3/README.md

     * Main Page:
         1. View all reviews created by all users.
         2. Register a new account.
-        3. Login.
+        3. Login ability for each users account.
-        4. Contact the organisation.
+        4. Contact the organisation via an email form.
-        5. Footer
+        5. Footer - clickable external links to social media pages.
     * Register Page:
         1. Submit personal information and it will be stored on a database.
         2. Once details are logged it will route you to your own account page.